Square D

 Square D is an American manufacturer of electrical equipment headquartered in Andover, Massachusetts.
-Square D is a flagship brand of Schneider Electric, which acquired Square D in 1991.
+Square D is a flagship brand of Schneider Electric, which acquired the company in 1991.

 The company was listed on the New York Stock Exchange for 55 years prior to its acquisition without reporting financial loss in any calendar quarter, paying out 220 consecutive quarterly dividends to shareholders.

 History

 The company was founded on December 15, 1902 by Bryson Dexter Horton and James B. McCarthy.
 In 1903 they incorporated as the McBride Manufacturing Company.
 During the first decade of business, the company expanded into various other electrical products.
 In 1908, the company was renamed Detroit Fuse and Manufacturing.
 Horton, an 1895 electrical engineering graduate of the University of Michigan, was credited with the invention of the safety switch, which encased high voltage switches and started the company's main line of business of circuit breakers and encased control panels.
 Their first enclosed safety switch was introduced in 1909.